tyleryouk/00os-origin/1000xplans/system/notes.md

 - Note that if it is the easiest to just keep all documentation of the front-end and back-end domains in 1000xsystems as is, let me know and I can just move the 1000xsystems over to the new project folder, then ask you to manually change all of the domain documentation from `front-end` and `back-end` to the new project.

-*Remove all usages of date, low priority*
-You keep adding incorrect dates.
-Remove any instruction in 1000xbrain and 1000xrules stating to use dates.
-Stop using dates.
-The dates are known thorugh git version control.
-Stop using dates for the templates or any other type of documentation.

-*file size, high priority*
+#### *file size, high priority*
-All file sizes for all cycles should be less than 250 lines.
+All file sizes for within every cycle should be less than 250 lines.
 1000xcommands are always within 250 lines, however there are times when the planning folder files in 1000xplans and the knowledge/process/operational-enhancement files are over 250 lines.
 You will mainly need to address the standards for creating files in 1000xbrain throughout the cycle (specifically operational-enhancements, which is dynamically updated throughout the cycle process)

+#### *operational_feedback folder enhancement*
+At some point, you are going to need to delete the logs of old cycles in the files within 1000xbrain\system\autonomous\operational_feedback\ and other operational_feedback folders.
+Note that this repository gets pushed to github frequently, so there is really no need to keep logs of old cycles.
+Less is more.
+You should be comfortable overwriting old documentation in 1000xbrain\system\autonomous\operational_feedback .
+The usage of operational_feedback folder for all cycles should be standardized.
+It would be preferred if all old logs are deleted.
+This should be a guideline for all cycles.
+Less is more.

+## Later 1
 *Creation of front-end cycle, steam-api*
 Create an autonomous cycle within front-end to autonomously integrate the Steam API.
 All 1000xsystem based errors (tool calls etc), should be reported to the cycle-manager.
 This will seperate concerns so that during the front-end cycle you can focus on front-end implementation, and all cycle related issues or even enhancements requests will be abstracted to the cycle-manager for a system based cycle iteration (not a front-end cycle based iteration).
 All reports for cycle issues or enhancements should go to 1000xbrain\system\cycle-manager\operational-feedback\front-end-cycles\ (create new folder).
 Note that ALL front-end related knowledge and processes should be abstracted to the 1000xbrain\front-end\ domain (seperate part of your brain is designated for front-end).
 We still want to keep this 1000xsystem project agnostic, so that if I decide to create a new project it will be easy to do so.
 **Context**
 GigaSwap is a full-stack application with a front-end and back-end.
 You may need to make tool calls to both front-end and back-end to fully understand the applications.
 The goal is to create a crypto based marketplace for CS2 Skins, which can be digitally transferred through the steamwebapi.com.
 A lot of the functionality has been created for the front-end, however, there needs to be major upgrades.
 The authentication system is currently through metamask, which we need to switch to a steam based login (login with Steam).
 Still keep the connect wallet functionality for later usage (trading functionality).
 It would be best if you make extensive tool calls to both the front-end and the back-end.
 It also may be best to maybe even create a new domain called full-stack which will be focused on external API integration and in the cycle you will make changes to both the front-end and back-end, rather than going back-end first then front-end.
 No cycles have been created yet for front-end nor back-end, so let me know what you think.

 *Creation of back-end cycle, steam-api*